 Off site shredding providers make document security throughout the destruction their profession, and with that take it one step further by providing certificates of destruction once the shredding is finished to detail when and where the destruction was done, and ensure compliance with laws like HIPAA and FACTA.

-As past examples of data breaches show, there are lessons to be learned about the importance of still paying attention to the security of paper documents as companies are now working to also protect from new electronic data breach risks.
+As past examples of data breaches show, there are lessons to learn about the importance of still paying attention to the security of paper documents.
+Companies are now working to also protect from new electronic data breach risks.